ph4ntonn/Stowaway/README_EN.md

 ## Download and Demo

-- If you don't want to compile the project by yourself, you can check the [release](https://github.com/ph4ntonn/Stowaway/releases)
+- Check the [release](https://github.com/ph4ntonn/Stowaway/releases) to get one.And if you want the Uncompressed collection，check [Uncompressed](https://github.com/ph4ntonn/Stowaway/releases/download/v1.6.1/Uncompress_By_Upx.7z) or you can choose the Compressed collection(much more easier for u to upload agent to target server),check [Compressed](https://github.com/ph4ntonn/Stowaway/releases/download/v1.6.1/Compressed_By_Upx.tar)

 - Demo video: [Youtube](https://www.youtube.com/watch?v=O3DHQ1ESMhw)